 TECH Semiconductor Singapore Pte.
-Ltd. (TECH): The TECH joint venture supplied approximately 25% of the total megabits of memory produced by the Company in the first quarter of 2005 and fourth quarter of 2004 and 30% of the total megabits produced in the first quarter of 2004.
+Ltd. (TECH): The TECH joint venture supplied approximately 25% of the total megabits of memory produced by the Company in the second and first quarters of 2005 and 30% of the total megabits produced in the second quarter of 2004.
 The Company generally purchases memory products from TECH at prices determined quarterly, based on a discount from average selling prices realized by the Company for the immediately preceding quarter.
 Depending on market conditions, the gross margin from the sale of TECH products may be higher or lower than the gross margin from the sale of products manufactured by the Company s wholly-owned operations.
-In the first quarter of 2005, the Company realized lower gross margin percentages on sales of TECH products were approximately the same as gross margin percentages realized by the Company on sales of TECH products were approximately the first quarter of 2004, the Company realized on products manufactured by the Company s wholly-owned facilities.
-In the first quarter of 2004, the Company realized higher gross margin percentages on sales of TECH products than for products manufactured by the Company s wholly-owned facilities.
-In the first quarter of 2004, the wholly-owned operations.
+In the second and first quarters of 2005, the Company realized lower gross margin percentages on sales of TECH products than for products manufactured by its wholly-owned operations.
+In the second quarter of 2004, the Company realized higher gross margin percentages on sales of TECH products than for products manufactured by its wholly-owned operations.
+In the second quarter of 2004, the Company realized higher gross margin percentages on sales of TECH products than for products manufactured by its wholly-owned operations.
+In the second quarter of 2004, the Company realized higher gross margin percentages on sales of TECH products than for products manufactured by its wholly-owned operations.